About the CALS-LEAF Program...Landscape Ecology, Agriculture and Food

 The College of Agriculture and Life Sciences (CALS) provides study in 16 distinct majors, providing students with a diverse mosaic of education and research opportunities that encompass studies ranging from the basic sciences that study life at the cellular, organismal and ecosystem levels, to examining the societal connections between these systems, such as through agriculture, nutrition, and community development.
 As the heart of Vermont’s Land Grant University, CALS plays a critical role in addressing current issues that are key to the future of Vermont, the nation and the globe.

 This unique program is offered to first-year CALS students with a strong interest in becoming immersed in an ecologically-minded community with an active and supportive learning environment.
 Students chosen for this program will collaborate with their peers to plan events that may take the form of field trips, workshops, hands-on experiences, independent studies, or service projects to the University and Burlington community.
-Mosaic students will engage in a fall course with all new GH students (Ecology of Place, NR15) and a one-credit spring seminar course, specifically designed for Mosaic students (CALS 95).
-In the program, Mosaic students will explore global sustainability, health, food supply, renewable energy, animal and plant ecosystems, informed policy making, sound agricultural practices, sustainable community plans, and many other hot topics.
+LEAF students will engage in a fall course with all new GH students (Ecology of Place, NR15) and a one-credit spring seminar course, specifically designed for LEAF students (CALS 95).
+In the program, LEAF students will explore global sustainability, health, food supply, renewable energy, animal and plant ecosystems, informed policy making, sound agricultural practices, sustainable community plans, and many other hot topics.

-If you see yourself as an active player in creating a sustainable future, cultivating and expanding your interests, and building leadership skills, you are encouraged to apply to be a member of the CALS-Mosaic community.
+If you see yourself as an active player in creating a sustainable future, cultivating and expanding your interests, and building leadership skills, you are encouraged to apply to be a member of the CALS-LEAF community.

 Please respond thoughtfully [150-200 words] to each of the the following questions: